iMarioSL/aws-mlops/article.md

 ```

 ### 2. Creating a deployment package
-To deploy our local code as a Lambda function, we must pack our scripts and
+To deploy our code as a Lambda function, we must pack our scripts and
 dependencies into a _deployment package_.
 The idea is to pack all the resources
 needed to run the function we wrote so that the machine that ultimately executes
 our code has access to all the things it needs to run it as we would on our